 Train rides from Tallinn normally take 2 hours to Rakvere, 2.5 to Viljandi, 3 to Jõhvi or Tartu and 3.5 to Narva.

 Timetables and tickets

-Trains are a very convenient and comfortable way of travelling – you never have to worry about getting stuck in traffic or finding somewhere to park.
-Moreover, you can take your bike on the train with you, as well as bigger bags.
-And if you want to, you can even have a picnic!
+Trains are a very convenient and comfortable way of travelling in Estonia – you never have to worry about getting stuck in traffic or finding a place to park.
+Moreover, you can take your bike on the train with you, as well as larger bags and pets.